-Semesters of Non- Compli- ance Graduate Academic Programs Graduate Profes- sional Ministry Programs Financial Aid Status 1 Probation Warning Warning 2 Probation with advising restrictions Probation Probation 3 Suspension for one se- mester if cu- mulative GPA is less than 3.0, requiring readmission Probation with advising restrictions if cumulative GPA is greater than 2.0 Disqualifi- cation for financial aid

-Semesters of Non- Compli- ance Graduate Academic Programs Graduate Profes- sional Ministry Programs Financial Aid Status 3 Dismissal from program if cumulative GPA is less than 2.5 Suspension for one semester if cumula- tive GPA is less than 2.0, requiring read- mission 4 Suspension for one semester if cumula- tive GPA is less than 2.5 4 Dismissal from pro- gram if cumulative GPA is less than 2.0
+Semesters of Non- Compliance Graduate Academic Programs Graduate Professional Ministry Programs Financial Aid Status 1 Probation Warning Warning 2 Probation with advising restrictions Probation Probation 3 Suspension for one semester if cumulative GPA is less than 3.0, requiring readmission Probation with advising restrictions if cumulative GPA is greater than 2.0 Disqualification for financial aid 3 Dismissal from program if cumulative GPA is less than 2.5 Suspension for one semester if cumulative GPA is less than 2.0, requiring readmission 4 Suspension for one semester if cumulative GPA is less than 2.5 4 Dismissal from program if cumulative GPA is less than 2.0

 Satisfactory academic progress must be maintained to continue eligibility for degree candidacy and financial aid.
-Satisfactory academic progress for purposes of candidacy will be reviewed at the completion of every semester and is defined as follows:
+For purposes of candidacy, satisfactory academic progress will be reviewed at the completion of every semester.
+Satisfactory academic progress is defined as follows:

 - 1. Students must maintain an acceptable GPA as defined. - 2.
 All students must be pursuing a degree to qualify for program candidacy.
-A student whose enrollment status is non-degree seeking or audit status is not eligible to receive a degree. - 3.
+A student whose enrollment status is non-

+- degree seeking or audit status is not eligible to receive a degree. - 3.
 Courses for which an "F" was received may be repeated.
 If repeated, the "F" grade remains on the transcript in the semester it was earned, but the new grade received (if improved) when repeating the course will be counted in the GPA instead of the "F". - 4.
-Incomplete courses must be completed by the end of the first month of the following semester; if not, the grade will be automatically converted to an F.
+Incomplete courses must be completed by the end of the first month of the following semester; if not, the grade will automatically convert to an F.

-A student is no longer considered on warning status when the GPA meets expectations; and a student is no longer considered on probation and may be eligible for financial aid for the next semester of enrollment as follows:
+A student is no longer considered on warning status when the GPA meets expectations; and a student is no longer considered on probation, and may be eligible for financial aid for the next semester of enrollment, as follows: